Smoothness and other hyperparameter estimation for inverse problems related to data assimilation: Case study 1: diagnostics and run times

 \subsection{Diagnostics}

 Fig. \ref{fig:mcmc_plots} diagnostics for pCN show that $N=8\cdot 10^5$ iterations are sufficient for the MCMC to provide good estimates.
 In Fig. \ref{fig:accept_ratio} we can observe that the acceptance ratio is stable after the burn-in period of $8\cdot10^4$ and between the desired values of 0.2 and 0.3.
-Focusing on the real value of a single Fourier coefficient, in Fig. \ref{fig:trace_u1[2,0]} the MCMC estimate converges to $-0.54$ very close to the true value $-0.56$.
+Focusing on the real value of a single Fourier coefficient, in Fig. \ref{fig:trace_u1[2,0]} the MCMC estimate performs well.
 Additionally its autocorrelation plot in Fig. \ref{fig:autocorr} suggests that despite high decorrelation lags, the high number of MCMC iterations will lead to a reasonable effective sample size.
-For MwG, we increase the number of MCMC moves to the traditional MCMC algorithm to take into account the Gibbs sampler's moves on the hyperparameters: $N=2.4\cdot10^6$ for $p_v= p_{\beta^2}= p_\alpha=\frac{1}{3}$.
+For MwG, we increase the number of MCMC moves to the traditional MCMC algorithm to take into account the Gibbs sampler's moves on the hyperparameters: $N=1.6\cdot10^6$ for $p_{v_0}= p_{\beta^2}=\frac{1}{3}$ and $N=2.4\cdot10^6$ for $p_{v_0}= p_{\beta^2}= p_\alpha=\frac{1}{3}$.
 To fully observe the behaviour of the parameter estimation, we use longer runs: $N=6\cdot 10^6$.
 This is solely for our study and would not be needed in practice.
 We found the optimal step-size for $\alpha$ to be $0.96$ for both regimes.
 Trace plots of the velocity estimates are shown in Fig. \ref{fig:trace_mwg}.